Former FOX News Host Stabs Mother to Death

 The incident unfolded in a dramatic fashion that left neighbors shaken.
 Alyssa Castro, who lives in the neighborhood, encountered Mock in a blood-covered state near her vehicle.
 “There was a woman who approached our vehicle with blood, like her hands were filled, her body was filled with blood, asking to call 911,” Castro told local media.

-According to reports, Mock took Castro’s phone and ran back inside the residence, where she contacted emergency dispatchers.
+According to reports, Mock took Castro’s boyfriend’s phone and ran back inside the residence, where she contacted emergency dispatchers.
 During the 911 call, Mock allegedly told dispatchers she had stabbed her mother to save herself, according to information relayed by Sedgwick County dispatchers to local news outlets.

 Castro later reflected on the traumatic encounter, noting that Mock appeared scared and shaken.
 The neighbor expressed relief that she and her boyfriend were able to assist in getting help, though the circumstances left the community deeply disturbed.

 Mock was treated at a hospital for her injuries before being booked into the Sedgwick County Jail on charges of first-degree murder.
-She is currently being held on a $1 million bond.
-The 47-year-old, who stands 5 feet 8 inches tall and weighs 140 pounds, remains in the main jail facility with her charge listed as active.

 Mock’s background in broadcast journalism has drawn considerable attention to the case.
 She worked as a morning news anchor at KTVI Fox 2 in St. Louis from 2011 to 2015, where she also filled in for evening broadcasts.
-Her career in television also included positions at KOKH Fox 25 in Oklahoma City.
+Her television career also included positions at KOKH Fox 25 in Oklahoma City.

 After leaving the broadcast industry, Mock transitioned into sales roles.
-She worked various positions in St. Louis through August 2017 before taking a two-year break from the workforce.
+She worked in various positions in St. Louis through August 2017 before taking a two-year break from the workforce.
 At the time of her arrest, she was employed in sales at a data management software company with multiple offices throughout the Midwest, including one in Wichita, according to her LinkedIn profile.

 The Halloween morning incident occurred at the home Mock shared with her mother.
 Avers had established a career as a marriage and family therapist, working at Wichita Counseling Professionals.
 Her husband confirmed her professional affiliation with the counseling practice to local media outlets.